November 14. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM - Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 14th of November.

-Kuanysh Aitakhanov (1947) – a member of the Council of Senators of the Senate of the Kazakh Parliament.
+Kuanysh Aitakhanov (born in 1947) – a member of the Council of Senators of the Senate of the Parliament of Kazakhstan.

-Born in South Kazakhstan, he graduated from the Dzhambul Veterinarian College in 1965, the Moscow Veterinarian Academy in 1970, the Alma-Ata High Party School in 1981.
+Born in South Kazakhstan, he graduated from the Dzhambul Veterinarian College in 1965, the Moscow Veterinarian Academy in 1970, the Alma-Ata High Party School to be a political scientist in 1981.

-In 2005 he was a Senate Deputy.
-In 2005 he joined the Standing Committee on economic and regional policy.
-In 2008 he served as a Secretary of the Committee for agrarian affairs and the entrainment.
-Between 2014 and 2017 he was a member of the Committee for agrarian affairs, soil use, and rural development.
+In 2005, he was a Senate Deputy.
+In 2005, he joined the Standing Committee on economic and regional policy.

+In 2008, he served as a Secretary of the Committee for agrarian affairs and the entrainment.
+Between 2014 and 2017, he was a member of the Committee for agrarian affairs, soil use, and rural development.

 Born in Atyrau region, he graduated from the law faculty, the Kirov Kazakh State University in 1991.